If you’re like me, when you see an article that says that you “must know” something, your immediate response is, “Why do I need to know it?”

 Again, because the SaaS marketing funnel is different.
 Customer acquisition is only half the story.
 There’s a lot more to do if you want to see any serious SaaS growth.

 The challenge of SaaS sales and marketing is that it never ends.
 Thus, they’re gluttons for punishment.

 When you sign people up on a monthly subscription, you have to make sure that their credit card is still billable at the end of each cycle.

-So the traditional metrics fail to capture key elements that drive SaaS marketing ROI.
+So the traditional marketing analytics and metrics fail to capture key elements that drive SaaS marketing ROI.
 The normal way of looking at metrics would bankrupt you in about three months.

 The result is that SaaS marketers have three jobs instead of one.

 Your normal marketer just has to acquire a customer.
 SaaS marketers have to retain them and then monetize them as well.

 Just look at a successful SaaS service like Visual Website Optimizer.
 To get you started (once they attract you to their site), they offer a free 30-day trial.

 That gets you through the door, but it’s not making them very much money.